 Our 4-year-old child has started saying, “Who cares?” when we ask him to do something.
-We’ll say, “Mom and I want you to go up and clean your room.”
+For example, we’ll say, “Mom and I want you to go up and clean your room.”
 He’ll say, “Who cares?”
 How should we react?

 Dennis: Barbara and I built our own philosophy of spanking from Proverbs 6:16-19.
 It says, "There are six things which the Lord hates, yes, seven which are an abomination to Him ... " I wrote in my Bible these seven characteristics that God doesn’t like.
 The first is the one you’re asking about here, and that is "haughty eyes."